-Lee, J. C., Hall, D. L., & Wood, W. (in press).
+Lee, J. C., Hall, D. L., & Wood, W. (2018).
 Experiential or material purchases?: Social class determines purchase happiness.
 Psychological Science.

-Silva, Y., Hall, D., & Rich, C. (in press) BullyBlocker: Towards an interdisciplinary approach to identify cyberbullying.
+Silva, Y., Hall, D., & Rich, C. (2018) BullyBlocker: Towards an interdisciplinary approach to identify cyberbullying.
 Social Network Analysis and Mining. (read online)

 Hall, D. L., *Porter, E., & *Grove, R. C. (in press).
 Are Muslim ‘costly signals’ Christian warning signs?
 In D. J. Sloane (Ed.), Empirical studies in the cognitive science of religion.
 Bloomsbury Academic.

 Hall, D. L., *Gonzales, J. P. (2016).
 Religious group identity and costly signaling.
 Religion, Brain, & Behavior, 7(3), 246-248.

 Burleson, M. H., Hall, D. L., & Gutierres, S. E. (2016).
 Age moderates contrast effects in women's judgments of facial attractiveness.
 Evolutionary Behavioral Sciences, 10(3), 179-187.

 Silva, Y. N., *Rich, C., & Hall, D. (2016).
 BullyBlocker: Towards the identification of cyberbullying in social networking sites.
 Extended abstract published in Proceedings of the IEEE / ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), 1377-1379.

 Hall, D. L., Cohen, A. B., *Meyer, K. K., *Varley, A., & Brewer, G. A. (2015).
 Costly signaling increases trust, even across religious affiliations.
 Psychological Science, 26(9), 1368-1376.